electrogyver2000/Arduino-Calculator/README.md

 # Arduino Serial Calculator
-This project bridges the gap between a standard Windows console application and an Arduino Uno.
-I built this to get hands-on experience with Windows API serial communication and embedded firmware parsing.
-It allows you to send simple math expressions from your PC, which the Arduino then calculates and displays on an I2C LCD screen.
+This project demonstrates a robust, bi-directional communication bridge between a Windows-based PC and an Arduino microcontroller.
+Designed as a modular calculator system, it facilitates the exchange of algebraic expressions via an RS232/UART serial interface, featuring real-time visual feedback and automated transaction logging.

 ## How it works
 The PC Side: A C++ console application that treats the serial COM port as a file stream.
 It handles expression input, logs transactions to a file, and manages communication settings.